panweihit/BSID/DistriID/README.md

 This folder contains the distributed implementation of the System Identification Algorithm which can be found for the "vanilla" version.
 The distributed implementation is based on the following paper

 Boyd, Stephen, et al. "Distributed optimization and statistical learning via the alternating direction method of multipliers."
-Foundations and Trends® in Machine Learning 3.1 (2011): 1-122.
+Foundations and Trends in Machine Learning 3.1 (2011): 1-122.

 ==================== quick guide to start ===========================